-In August 2022, the IFRS Foundation assumed responsibility for SASB Standards when it merged with the Value Reporting Foundation (VRF).
+In August 2022, the IFRS Foundation assumed responsibility for SASB Standards when it merged with the International Integrated Reporting Council (IIRC) to become (Value Reporting Foundation (VRF).
+It is important to state that both the SASB and IIRC were integrated into the ISSB standards.
 SASB Standards enable organizations to provide industry-based sustainability disclosures about risks and opportunities that affect enterprise value.
 The SASB standards are broken down by industry, making SASB metrics comparable from company to company within an identified peer group.
-There are 77 identified industries in the SASB Standards, in 11 different Sectors, across 5 dimensions of sustainability namely, environmental, social capital, human capital, business model and innovation, leadership and governance.
-SASB Standards play an important role in the IFRS S1 & S2 Exposure Drafts.
+Currently, there are 77 identified industries in the SASB Standards in 11 different Sectors across 5 dimensions of sustainability namely, environmental, social capital, human capital, business model and innovation, leadership, and governance.